Biubers/Intro-to-IM/Sept 28/README.md

 <img width="541" alt="Screen Shot 2021-09-28 at 9 19 50 AM" src="https://user-images.githubusercontent.com/89835270/135027689-fa20717f-d844-421e-ac88-87c1c95b4cde.png">
 Here is a screenshotafter I changed the list to support the program reading veertically.

 Another Challenge that I faced is that there is alwasy a " sign in front of my first generated word.
 I have tried for a long time to see why it was there but I still dont know why.
 I definitely didn't type in an extra " and there wasn't a problem with my code that I could identify.

 <img width="633" alt="Screen Shot 2021-09-28 at 9 14 29 AM" src="https://user-images.githubusercontent.com/89835270/135027194-047d838f-125d-45e8-8881-a9feb104602e.png">

+I also realized that text generation may not make sense in first try.
+The outcome was very different from expectation sometimes.
+I changed my input text many times to make most of the iteration makes sense.
+Words that you think fits might not neccessairly do, and words that you initially think would be boring actually works really well.
+The proccess was overall fun and funny to make.
+It made me laught many times in the proccess.